 - Low carb

-People with health issues, diabetes, insulin resistant, autoimmune diseases etc, people wanting to lose weight or people generally just wanting to eat a healthier diet.
+Many people do a ketogenic diet, but primarily people with health issues, diabetes, insulin resistance, autoimmune diseases.
+Many people do keto to lose weight or generally to eat a healthier diet.

-Many people choose to do 20 carbs per day for weight loss and depending on your reason for doing keto others may be doing it at the higher end of the scale, this could be due to ill health, maintenance or to suit their body type.
+Many people choose to do 20 carbs per day depending on your reason for doing keto; others may be doing it at the higher end of the scale.
+This could be due to ill health, maintenance, or to suit their body type.

 - Strict keto – where people eat 20g or less of carbs and track macros using a macro calculator and only eat food on the approved food list, no cheating of any kind.